Synthetixio/SIPs/sccp/sccp-52.md

 Second, the high snapshot frequency obscures the extent to which the deviation is corrected by cache updates due to synth exchanges.

+In effect the high snapshot frequency entails paying more to learn less, and for this reason and those described above, this SCCP proposes slowing the heartbeat down.
-In the long run it may be a better approach to lower the stale time substantially, while also lowering the deviation threshold.
+In the long run it may be a better approach to lower the stale time substantially, while also lowering the deviation threshold on the keeper bot.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).